GCuser99/tbXLLerator/README.md

 ## Argument Binding

-`Bind()` is the unified entry point for all argument type coercion:
+`Bind()` is the unified entry point for all UDF argument type coercion:
 ```vba
 Public Function Bind( _
     ByRef pIn As XLOPER12, _